EDUCBA

 Step 9: After Installing the program, the Blender window will look like this.
 The interface of Blender is the same across all the operating systems.

-Step 10: The software starts with the default screen, and it is divided into five main areas that contain Editors in General.
+Step 10: The software initiates with the default screen and divides into five main areas encompassing Editors in General.
 The Interface of Blender has

 • Giant and wide 3D View